zachsowerby/Parnassus_Temporary/Constitution/Constitution.md

 ##### §13

-Any officer position for which attendance of Executive Meetings is mandatory may appoint, for any given Executive Meeting, a proxy to fulfill his or her responsibilities in his or her stead.
+Any officer position for which attendance of Executive Meetings is mandatory may appoint, for any given Executive Meeting.

 ##### §14